tdeheurles/aerontest/README.md

 ### Protocol Buffer
 Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
-Got to [its website](https://developers.google.com/protocol-buffers) and read the documentation.
+Go to [its website](https://developers.google.com/protocol-buffers) and read the documentation.

 ### AtyosRunner
 The AtyosRunner is here to glue the code all together.
 You can easily skip its usage if you don't want it.
+You can see its [gitlab](https://gitlab.com/atyos/atyosrunner) for more information.